babybear-labs/benchmark/Readme.md

 ## Installation

-Each project has its own README file with instructions on how to install the dependencies and run the benchmarks.
+Each project has its own README file with instructions on installing the dependencies and running the benchmarks.

 ## Roadmap
 Please refer to the [issues](https://github.com/babybear-labs/benchmark/issues).

 ## Contributors

-This project is part of the ZK and Scaling Bootcamp organized by Encode club.
+This project is part of the ZK and Scaling Bootcamp organized by the Encode club.
 - Tanmoy : https://x.com/mtanm0y
 - Rosemary :https://x.com/rosekoikara
 - Yogesh : https://x.com/yogesh_eth